CEPAS: Transaction processing methods

-Card-based Offline Debit
+Card-based offline debit

-The CEPAS-compliant EZ-Link and NETS FlashPay cards released in 2009 operate as offline cards, intended for farecards in transit systems and micropayments in retail.
+The CEPAS card-based EZ-Link and NETS FlashPay cards released on 29 December 2008 operate as offline cards, intended for farecards in transit systems and micropayments in retail.
 As transactions are processed offline without having to maintain an active network connection to the bank for processing, lower transaction fees are incurred compared to debit and credit cards.

-Account-based Online Debit
+Account-based online debit

-In 2017, the Land Transport Authority began an account-based ticketing trial to expand the range of e-payment options and eliminate the need for top-ups in transit.
-In 2019, the system was officially launched as SimplyGo.
+In 2016, the Land Transport Authority began the account-based ticketing trial to expand the range of e-payment options and eliminate the need for top-ups in transit.
+With that, the CEPAS version was changed to 3.0 and SeP to 2.0.
 It allowed credit cards (Visa, Mastercard) and mobile wallets (Apple Pay, Fitbit Pay, Garmin Pay, Google Pay, Samsung Pay) to be used in the transit system, in addition to the existing CEPAS EZ-Link and NETS FlashPay cards.

 In September 2020, LTA began a trial to expand the account-based ticketing system to CEPAS cards, which were conventionally based on a card-based ticketing system.
 The reason given for pushing the account-based ticketing system was that it removed the need for physical trips to top-up machines.
 As the card information is stored on a central server under account-based ticketing, access to travel history and card top-ups can be done remotely through mobile apps, without needing the card to be physically present.

-The account-based EZ-Link Card was launched in January 2021, and the account-based NETS Prepaid Card was launched in December 2021.
+The account-based EZ-Link Card was launched in January 2021, and the account-based NETS Prepaid Card was launched in November 2022.
 These account-based cards replaced the former EZ-Link and NETS FlashPay cards that supported card-based ticketing.
-Transactions using account-based cards are processed backend, hence commuters are unable to see their fare deduction and card value balance at MRT fare gates and bus readers.
+Transactions using account-based cards are processed in the backend.
+Hence commuters are unable to see their fare deduction and card value balance at MRT fare gates and bus readers.

+On 10 January 2024, LTA announced that EZ-Link adult cards, which have not yet been upgraded to SimplyGo and NETS FlashPay cards, will no longer be accepted for public transport fare payment from 1 June 2024 due to the phasing out of the legacy card-based ticketing system.
+This decision was reversed because the commuters were concerned with card balance and fare displays.
+The ERP acceptance was not taken into consideration because of the car-lite society.